mathwhiz1212/autocompilegpg/README.md

 # simpleautocompilegpg
 Simple script that automatically downloads, verifies and compiles GnuPG.

-The current version installs/upgrades GnuPG to GnuPG V.1.4.19 if you are running an ealier version you are at risk because of some serious vulnerabilities: "GnuPG 1.4.19 is now available.
-This release mitigates two new of side channel attack methods as well as a couple of other bugs." https://www.gnupg.org/index.html
+The current version installs/upgrades GnuPG to GnuPG V.1.4.19. if you are running an ealier version than 1.4.19 you are at risk because of some serious vulnerabilities: "This release mitigates two new of side channel attack methods as well as a couple of other bugs." https://www.gnupg.org/index.html

 Currently this script requires: A debian based linux distro.
 A working internet connection, firefox and gpg or sha1sum.